 Tips on poster organization, layout, color, figures and images

-Step-by-step instructions and screenshots using PowerPoint 2003
+Step-by-step instructions and screenshots for creating a poster in PowerPoint 2010

 - Templates at Makesigns.com